0x1eef/trip.rb/README.md

 trip.stop           # returns nil, thread exits
 ```

-The latest API documentation for [Trip::Event](https://rubydoc.info/github/0x1eef/trip.rb/Trip/Event) may be helpful as well.

-__3.__
+**#3**

 `Trip::Event#binding` returns a `Binding` object that provides access to the context
-of where an event occurred, it can be used to execute code in that same context
+of where an event occurred.
+It can be used to run code in that same context through
-through `Binding#eval` and this allows the surrounding environment to be changed
+`Binding#eval`.
+This allows the surrounding environment to be changed while the tracer
-while the tracer thread is suspended but the trace is still in progress:
+is paused:

 ```ruby
 def add(x,y)